joshur19/bookshelfapp/README.md

 ---

-Built with ❤️ for book lovers everywhere
+Built with ❤️ and AI (mainly Claude haha)